Virgin Pulse: self-service + good employee experience supports growth

 Virgin Pulse is passionate about changing lives for good.
 Founded in 2004, Virgin Pulse is the world’s largest global wellbeing solution provider.
 The company designs technology that cultivates good lifestyle habits for employees across 4,000 companies.
 Virgin Pulse fuses high-tech, high-touch, predictive analytics, AI, and data to support clients and members across the entire health, wellbeing, and benefits lifecycle.

 Serving 14 million members across 190 countries is no small task for the company’s Member Services team, especially when the business is growing between 15-20 percent year over year.
 But the team is up to the challenge as evidenced by its recent recognition at the world’s largest event for customer contact professionals, Customer Contact Week (CCW).
 Virgin Pulse was named as a finalist for the 2021 CCW Excellence Awards in two distinct categories: Best Contact Center Culture and Best in Class Contact Center (100+ Seats).

-“We believe our employees are the number one driver of members being successful in their journey and delivering our business goals,” says the Senior Director of Member Services Michael Pace.
+“We believe our employees are the number one driver of members being successful in their journey and delivering our business goals,” says the Vice President of Member Services Michael Pace.
 “In creating an engaging, fun and rewarding culture, we have also cultivated an environment of continuous process improvement that has translated to tangible return on investment and value for our clients and company.”